 Scope: 11 volumes of newspaper cuttings dating from 1914 to 1935, with manuscript indexes.
 Collected by L V P Leach.

 LEADER, John Daniel.

 Scope: Hymnal broadsheets associated with Sunday schools in Sheffield and elsewhere.
 Material dates from 1816 to 1869.
 Compiled and indexed by John Daniel Leader.

 LEGG, John Wickham [1843-1921].

-Scope: Liturgical books collected by the physician and liturgiologist John Wickham Legg.
+Scope: 303 vols. of English and continental liturgical books collected by the physician and liturgiologist John Wickham Legg.
 Donated in 1921.

 Location: Legg.1 - 303.